Pixels Ink Logo

 An example of that would be the financial sector, for example, banks, accountants and investment companies.

-If you do a Google search, you will find that a lot of their logos have blue elements or are entirely blue.
+a Google search, you will find that a lot of their logos have blue elements or are entirely blue.
 That’s because, in colour psychology, blue is a calm and safe colour, and when it comes to finances, that's what they would want their target customer to feel.

 However, if someone came to me who was in the financial sector, I wouldn’t instantly say, “Your logo needs to be blue.”